Gotta Track’em All: Data Privacy and Saudi Arabia’s Pokémon Go Acquisition

 Strategic Authoritarian Narratives in the Sahel

 In recent years, countries in the Sahel region of Africa have faced widespread insecurity and instability.
 Stretching across the northern tier of sub-Saharan Africa, Sahel countries Niger, Mali, and Burkina Faso have all experienced a series of military coups and rising levels of right-wing extremism.
-Poverty, environmental degradation, and competition for scarce resources like uranium, have further exacerbated this situation, creating a volatile mix of factors that have fueled social unrest and enabled the expansion of terrorist groups operating in these countries.

 Read More